jywei02/jywei02.github.io/_pages/about.md

 Honors/Awards
 ------
-• Outstanding Undergraduate Scholarship for four consecutive year
+• Outstanding Undergraduate Scholarship for four consecutive years
 • The First Prize in China Undergraduate Mathematical Contest in Modeling (Rank: 9/272)